CGCookie/retopoflow/docs/changelist.md

 - Restructured and cleaned code base
 - Improved Hive integration
 - Light and Dark themes now use built-in matcaps
+- Ray casts ignores source geometry that is clipped (near clip only) or culled (backface)

 ### RetopoFlow 3.2.9&rarr;3.3.0